breezynotcheezy/qhaven-qsgd/readme.md

 ## Overview

 QSGD provides quantum and hybrid stochastic gradient descent algorithms for machine learning optimization.
-It works in a standard Python environment and does not require quantum hardware.
+It works in a standard Python environment requires quantum hardware outsourcing.
 The framework targets users who wish to integrate quantum-inspired techniques with their existing or new research and engineering workflows.

 ---